Do not need tax returns (1040’s) for FHA, VA, Conv & USDA loans, if you are a W-2 employee.

-FHA & VA loans no longer require a full tax transcript (4506-T) to be done if you are a W-2 employee.
+FHA, VA, Conv & USDA loans no longer require a tax returns if you are a W-2 employee.
 This does not apply if you a self employed or more than 25% of your income is commissioned income.

 This helps people buying or refinancing, where their tax returns show losses from unreimbursed employee expenses (form 2106) or they have a self employment loss (schedule c) which is not their primary job.
 People who have unreimbursed employee expenses usually have to buy their own uniforms for work (fireman, policeman anyone in the trades etc.), or their own equipment or tools (mechanics, police officers etc.).
 This will also help someone who has a side self employment job where they show losses.